 Tam will be delisted if owners of at least two-thirds of the stock from minority holders accept the offer.
 Tam holders will receive depositary shares in Latam Airlines Group SA, the company formed by the merger, within three days.

-Latam’s fleet will be about a quarter the size of Chicago- based United Continental Holdings Inc. (UAL), according to data compiled by Bloomberg.
+Latam’s fleet will be about a quarter the size of Chicago- based United Continental Holdings Inc. (UAL:US), according to data compiled by Bloomberg.
 The new carrier would retain Lan’s spot as the 20th most efficient airline with average revenue per employee of almost a third of leader EasyJet Plc (EZJ), the data show.